Add Your Heading Text Here

 In the next experiment, we keep the number of training labels fixed and repeat the experiment for different, smaller, validation set sizes.

 We introduce GCKM, a new approach for message passing in graphs based on a deep kernel machine with convolutional aggregation functions.
-Through the use of duality, we derive optimization problems for the unsupervised and semi-supervised building blocks and we show optimization algorithms for end-to-end training for the semi-supervised node classification task.
-Numerical experiments on several benchmark datasets verify the effectiveness of the proposed method in its elementary form.
-Thanks to the unsupervised core, our model outperforms current state-of-the-art GNNs and kernel methods for semi-supervised node classification when few labels are available for training, which can be a considerable advantage in real-world applications.
+In GCKM, intermediate node representations are embedded in an infinite-dimensional feature space through the use of duality.
+We derive optimization problems for the unsupervised and semi-supervised building blocks and we show optimization algorithms for end-to-end training for the semi-supervised node classification task.
+Experiments on several benchmark datasets verify the effectiveness of the proposed method in its elementary form.
+Thanks to the unsupervised core, our model outperforms current state-of-the-art GNNs and kernel methods when few labels are available for training, which can be a considerable advantage in real-world applications.
 Furthermore, it does so consistently for both heterophilious and homophilious graphs.
 Many directions for future work exist, such as extending the method to inductive tasks or attentional message passing and investigating methods for scaling up the kernel machines to very large graphs.